 When can employers legitimately push back on potentially burdensome and time consuming subject access requests (SARs)?
-Data protection specialist and solicitor Jo Vale considers the latest Court of Appeal decisions which test some of the limits often relied on when responding to a SAR.
+I look at the latest Court of Appeal decisions which test some of the limits often relied on when responding to a SAR.

 In particular, the Court considers privilege, proportionality and whether litigation has a legitimate purpose in subject access requests.